CSC207-UofT/course-project-aarves/phase2/progress_report.md

 with usecase/interactors/account and usecase/interactors/location and adapter/controllers.
 This should be finished by Wednesday!

-(insert test coverage report)

 ## Progress Report ##

 1. Open questions we are struggling with:
-- How to implement serialization so that it best follows clean architecture (see Clean Architecture for more information)
-- How to place points on the MapBox map.
-- Where information on the hours of service/price range of some locations can be obtained (possibly through MapBox).
+- Where information on the hours of service/price range of some locations can be obtained.
+    - What APIs might be useful to fetch this data (MapBox does not provide this information).

 2. What worked well so far:
 - Keeping team members updated on progress through active team group chat